mrzool/mrzool.github.io/index.md

 You've reached the small website of Mattia Tezzele---developer with background in social sciences based in Prenzlauer Berg, Berlin.

+### About

+I care about free software, web standards, digital humanities, UI/UX design, data visualization, typography, history of computing, and human language.
+I also have a thing for textual interfaces and enjoy working with Unix, Vim, and other fine software.

 ### Projects

 You can view the full list of my open-source projects on my [GitHub profile](http://github.com/mrzool).